Médiaszolgáltatás-támogató és Vagyonkezelő Alap: Controversies

 In 2011, MTVA's news editor Dániel Papp manipulated a news segment about politician Daniel Cohn-Bendit to make it look like he fled the scene without an answer after being questioned on accusations of child abuse.
-Subsequently uncut footage showed that Cohn-Bendit actually replied to the reporter's questions and denied the accusations.
+Subsequently, uncut footage showed that Cohn-Bendit replied to the reporter's questions and denied the accusations.
 Papp was later promoted.
 In the same year, Zoltán Lomnici, the former president of the Supreme Court was blurred out from a report about a press conference he was co-hosting.
 The censoring of Lomnici was suggested to be politically motivated.

-In 2019 a leaked audio recording made during the run-up to European Parliament elections showed a senior MTVA editor, Balazs Bende informing reporters that the institution does not favor the opposition's list and the reporters should work accordingly.
+In 2019 a leaked audio recording made during the run-up to European Parliament elections showed a senior MTVA editor, Balazs Bende, informing reporters that the institution does not favor the opposition's list and the reporters should work accordingly.
 Bende instructed the reporters to produce content using the "appropriate" narrative and methodology, especially on topics like Brussels and migrants.